-- Tron 2.0: F-Con probably would have succeeded if they hadn't been fool enough to lock Alan Bradley in a closet full of computer parts.
+- Tron 2.0: F-Con probably would have succeeded if they hadn't been fool enough to lock Alan Bradley (as in, the guy who programmed Tron) in a closet full of computer parts.

 - Jolly Rover: James is locked in a ship's hold containing supplies anyone can use to escape, including a crate containing crowbars and skeleton keys, a cannon with gunpowder, and a box labeled "Escape Kit."
 Subverted in that he doesn't use any of those things because he either doesn't realize their potential or he can't open the crates.

 - In Postal 2, you can use matches to set off the fire alarm in your cell, which automatically opens every cell in the jail.

 - In Fallout 3, after the Enclave captures you and takes you to Raven Rock, they stupidly put all your possessions in a locker in your cell.
 Subverted in that President Eden wants you to carry out his plan which Colonel Autumn is really against and more than suspects that Autumn might try to have you killed

 - In Ghost Dogs of Moon Lake, Nancy Drew gets knocked out, tied up, and dumped in a shed that's then set on fire.
 The shed just happens to contain an assortment of junk that she can use to get free, merely by kicking the right objects.